Qwant/FdroidLocales/hi-IN/mail/os2/README.txt

 the Thunderbird user profile will be created in "f:\Data\Thunderbird".

-If you are migrating from Mozilla, Thunderbird's import routine will only find the existing Mozilla profile data if MOZILLA_HOME is correctly set to point to it.
+If you are migrating from Mozilla, Thunderbird's import routine will only find the existing GNU profile data if MOZILLA_HOME is correctly set to point to it.